 We do not know.
 But this we do know... that God in His mercy has continued to pour out 2000 years of grace upon grace since that day - on a world that deserves His righteous punishment.
 May we make every effort to make every day count and live and work for His praise and glory until we go to be with Him in glory.

-Heavenly Father, thank You for giving me an understanding of Your Word and help me learn even more from parables like the fruitless fig tree.
-Thank You that You have postponed Your righteous judgement on Your nation, Israel, and brought so many men and women into the kingdom of Your dear Son over the past two thousand years.
+Heavenly Father, thank You for giving me an understanding of Your Word.
+Help me learn even more from parables like the fruitless fig tree.
+Thank You that You have postponed Your righteous judgement on Your nation Israel and brought so many men and women into the kingdom of Your dear Son over the past two thousand years.
 I pray that my ears would be open to Your voice, my eyes open to Your truth, and my heart willing to be led and guided by the indwelling Holy Spirit.
-Thank You that in Christ I have all I need for life and godliness.
+Thank You that in Christ, I have all I need for life and godliness.
 Help me to walk in spirit and truth all the days of my life, for Your greater praise and glory.
-This I ask in Jesus' name, AMEN.
+In Jesus' name, AMEN.